What Causes Swimming Pool Algae?

-Using specialty chemicals or algaecides is recommended to provide a back up to normal sanitation and filtration processes and is necessary for many pools.
+Using specialty chemicals or algaecides is recommended to provide a backup to regular sanitation and filtration processes and is necessary for many pools.
 These chemicals are described below:

-This algae treatment chemical, when added to the pool water in proper dosage, prevents algae from converting carbon dioxide into the fuel it needs for growth.
+When added to the pool water in the proper dosage, this algae treatment chemical prevents algae from converting carbon dioxide into the fuel it needs for growth.

 For swimming pools, you can use a product manufactured under the trade name Proteam Supreme.